Procurement at MOJ

 Our payment performance

-The percentage of invoices paid by the Ministry of Justice within 5 working days:
+The percentage of invoices paid by the MOJ within 5 working days:

 Promoting small and medium enterprise (SME) procurement

 An SME has been defined by the EU as follows: